ZakDev1/ZakDev1/README.md

 # 💫 About Me:

-  Hi there!
-I'm a seasoned website developer with extensive experience in creating user-friendly and visually appealing websites.
-My expertise spans across HTML, CSS, JavaScript/Typescript, and Python.
-Beyond web development, I'm deeply fascinated by the intersection of web development and artificial intelligence.
-I believe that integrating AI into web applications will revolutionize the industry, and I aim to be at the forefront of this exciting evolution.
+Hello!
+I'm a upcoming website developer with experience in creating user-friendly, modern and visually appealing websites.
+My expertise spans across HTML, CSS, JavaScript/Typescript, Python and more.
+Beyond web development, I am interested in the developments of artificial intelligence and machine learning.

 # 💻 Tech Stack: